-- Calculated using a combination of data sets: the number of people starting their first treatment for breast cancer under the 31 day wait between March and December 2020 (compared to data from the same months in 2019) in England and Scotland; and based on urgent referrals and screening data in Wales and Northern Ireland.
-The number fewer breast cancer diagnoses between March and December 2020 breaks down across the UK as follows - England – 8900; Scotland – 890; Wales – 687; Northern Ireland – 248.
+- Calculated using a combination of data sets: the number of people starting their first treatment for breast cancer under the 31-day wait between March and December 2020 (compared to data from the same months in 2019) in England and Scotland.
+And based on urgent referrals and screening data in Wales and Northern Ireland.
+The number of fewer breast cancer diagnoses between March and December 2020 breaks down across the UK as follows - England – 8900; Scotland – 890; Wales – 687; Northern Ireland – 248.

 While screening comes with some risks to be aware of, Breast Cancer Now encourages all women to attend their appointments when invited.